Zeenat Aman: Early life

-Zeenat Aman was born as Zeenat Khan in Bombay on 19 November 1951, to a Pathan Muslim father, Amanullah Khan, and a Maharashtrian Hindu mother, Vardhini Scindia Scharwächter.
+Zeenat Aman was born as Zeenat Khan in Bombay on 19 November 1951, to a Pathan Muslim father, Amanullah Khan, and a Maharashtrian Hindu mother, Scinda(Vardhini) Heinz.
 (Note: German last name from the later step-father of Zeenat) Aman is the cousin of actor Raza Murad and the niece of actor Murad.
 Amanullah Khan was a screenwriter for movies such as Mughal-e-Azam (1960) and Pakeezah (1972), often writing under the nom de plume "Aman", which she later adopted as her screen name.
 Zeenat had lost her father at a young age while still in her school years.
 Amanullah's mother Akhtar Jahan Begum was a first cousin to Hamidullah Khan, the last Nawab of Bhopal.

 Aman's parents divorced when she was young.
 When she was 13, her father died.
 She completed her schooling in Panchgani and attended University of Southern California in Los Angeles on student aid, but could not complete her graduation.